gpt-engineer-org/gpt-engineer/README.md

 ### Limitations
 Implementing additional chain of thought prompting, e.g. [Reflexion](https://github.com/noahshinn024/reflexion), should be able to make it more reliable and not miss requested functionality in the main prompt.

 Contributors welcome!
 If you are unsure what to add, check out the ideas listed in the Projects tab in the GitHub repo.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.

 ## Features